Monolithic Power Systems, Inc Q4 2025 Earnings Call Transcript

 Appreciate it.
 Thanks, guys.

-Our next question is from Gary Mobley of Luke Capital.
+Our next question is from Gary Mobley of Loop Capital.
 Gary, your line is now open.

 Gary Mobley

-Hey guys, thanks for taking my question.
-And Bernie, your retirement’s well deserved and look forward to working with you.
-Rob, I think everybody on the call would share the same sentiment that I have that you’re definitely one of my favorite CFOs, and for my retirement gift to you, I wanted to throw you a big softball question, but I think it’s an important topic.
-You know, look, looking back over the past decade when you’ve been cfo, you’ve outperformed the overall analog chip market, the overall voltage regulator market, consistently every year, seemingly for different reasons each year.
+Hey, guys.
+Thanks for taking my question.
+And, Bernie, your retirement’s well deserved and look forward to working with you, Rob.
+I think everybody on the call would share the same sentiment that I have that you’re definitely one of my favorite CFOs.
+And for my retirement gift to you, I wanted to throw you a big softball question but I think it’s an important topic.
+Looking back over the past decade when you’ve been CFO, you’ve outperformed the overall analog chip market, the overall voltage regulator market consistently every year, and seemingly for different reasons each year.

-But, you know, thinking about the outperformance of the market in 2025, you know, maybe if you can give us a sense of what drove that.
+But thinking about the outperformance of the market in 2025, maybe if you can give us a sense of what drove that.
 Was that just share gains and volts regulator die, or was it something more substantial like moving into data converters?
-Was it, you know, tied to the higher content associated with modules and related.
+Was it tied to the higher content associated with modules and related?
 Can you give us some KPIs that relates to sort of your module mix right now?
-Anything you can help us give us get a better understanding of that consistent market share growth.
+Anything you can help us get a better understanding of that consistent market share growth?

 Bernie Blegen — Executive Vice President and Chief Financial Officer